prashu324/Mean-Ensemble-for-HSI-classification/README.md

-Title: Ensemble of multiple CNN Classifiers for HSI classification with Superpixel Smoothing
+Title of the paper: Ensemble of multiple CNN Classifiers for HSI classification with Superpixel Smoothing

 Authors: Sikakollu Prasanth and Ratnakar Dash (Corresponding Author)